• Skip to primary navigation

 Storage instructions

-• Store: Leftover biscuits can be stored covered in the refrigerator for 3 to 5 days.
+• Store: Leftover biscuits can be covered in the refrigerator for 3 to 5 days.

 • Be sure to use blanched almond flour that is ground very finely.
 If you use coarse almond flour or un-blanched almond flour, the biscuits will not turn out correctly.